Articles

 Whoever forms the next government, Art Fund will be lobbying it for greater access to museums for disadvantaged children through the school curriculum, as Catherine Monks explains.

-Responding to the barriers that many young people face in accessing creative and cultural experiences, particularly in disadvantaged areas, the Teacher Art Pass aims to enrich young people’s education through museum collections and resources, increasing teachers’ engagement with museums at the same time as building audiences of the future.
+Responding to the barriers that many young people face in accessing creative and cultural experiences, particularly in disadvantaged areas, the Teacher Art Pass aims to enrich young people’s education through museum collections and resources, increasing teachers’ engagement with museums at the same time building audiences of the future.

 Art Fund developed the pass during a year-long pilot, supported by the Clore Duffield Foundation, and then launched it in April 2023 offering all the benefits of the National Art Pass to teachers from just £25 a year (normally £79).